ogdendavis/saratogaspringsdoodles/src/cms/litters/mini-bernedoodle.md

 colors: Black Tri and Red/White
 date: 2025-02-11T00:35:03.238Z
 ---
 This will be a repeat Litter between Skye and Kobe, she had the cutest litter in 2024, our Paw Patrol litter.
+She has been confirmed pregnant and is due the end of January with go home the end of March.
+Feel out an application if you are interested in bringing one of these sweet puppies home.